Mastering Hierarchies: Graphs, DAGs and BI, Oh My! (Part 3 of 7)

 In the first post of this series, I walked through the basic ideas of what constitutes a graph, and in the second post I discussed a particular kind of graph called a directed acyclical graph (DAG), providing a handful of examples from the world of data engineering along with an attempt to disambiguate – and expand – the meaning of what a DAG is.

-To briefly recap the important points discussed so far:
+To briefly recap the important points discussed in the posts so far:

 • A graph consists of one or more nodes.